 Like I said, in the grand scheme of things, the win did nothing more than leave a pleasant taste in the mouth after a lackluster season, but I’ll never forget the interview ASU linebacker Brandon Magee gave on the field after the game.

 “I feel great, I’ve never felt like this in my life,” Magee said, fighting back pure giddiness.

 It’s amazing how one win over one team can make you feel that way, isn’t it?

-It would be hard not to include the 2012 game on this list -- it was a game of massive momentum swings.
-The Wildcats led 27-17 heading into the fourth quarter after scoring 17 straight points, capped by a Matt Scott to Garic Wharton 40-yard touchdown that was nearly intercepted by ASU.
+It would be hard not to include the 2012 game on this list as well — it was a game of massive momentum swings.
+The Wildcats led 27-17 heading into the fourth quarter after scoring 17 straight points, capped by a Matt Scott-to-Garic Wharton 40-yard touchdown that was nearly intercepted by ASU.